 Back in the analog days of loan underwriting, credit scores were the most significant borrower metric for lending decisions.
 While a borrower’s credit rating is still relevant, lenders are increasingly giving more weight to cash flow, which is often a better indicator of repayment risk.

 Traditional credit scoring models often fail to include alternative data, such as cash flow, in providing an accurate picture of a borrower’s risk profile.
 Lenders have historically leaned heavily on credit scores because they expedited the due diligence process, but alternative data is becoming increasingly important.
 This is helping to level a playing field in which approvals were often skewed in favor of traditional borrowers with strong credit scores.

-But now, document processing technology and machine learning analytics provide lenders with the tools they need to activate unstructured content to include cash flow data from borrowers in order to create more accurate financial profiles.
+But now, intelligent document processing technology and machine learning analytics provide lenders with the tools they need to activate unstructured content to include cash flow data from borrowers in order to create more accurate financial profiles.
 Expanding the definition of creditworthiness ultimately means increased access to loans for business and consumer borrowers, and a larger pool of potentially qualified customers for financial institutions.